katahiromz/AmsiScanner/README.md

 This library provides C/C++ threat detector for Windows 10 applications by using the AMSI (Antimalware Scan Interface) component of Windows 10.
 Windows 10 contains `amsi.dll` DLL file, that provides AMSI.

-This library supports ADS (alternative data stream).
+This library supports ADS (alternate data stream).

 ## Files